Parasnath railway station: Shikharji

 The northern approach is a 13 km route from Madhuban on the Dumri-Giridih road.
 Madhuban is about 40 km from Giridih and about 10 km from Parasnath Rail Station/ Isri Bazaar/ Dumri, all on Grand Trunk Road (NH 2).
 Buses ply along this route from Dumri to Giridih and stop at Madhuban village.
 Hired cars or taxis are available at Isri Bazar, just outside the rail station.
 There are several Jain temples at Madhuban.
 There is a metalled trek route of 9 km to the summit, a major part of which is motorable.

-Both the Shwetambaras and Digambaras have established Dharamshalas or Ashrams here to accommodate the pilgrims to this the first most holy place for travelers from all over the world.
-The main hill belongs to the Digambara.
+Both the Shwetambaras and Digambaras have established Dharamshalas or Ashrams here to accommodate pilgrims from all over the world.